trufflesuite/webinar-episode-01/steps.md

 > This error indicates that we haven't included a constructor parameter and set
 > the contract owner.

-Add the following variable to the SimpleStorage contract
+Add and initialize the following state variable to the SimpleStorage contract

 ``` solidity
 address owner = msg.sender;